mlehotay/ier/IER/IER-meaning.md

 * a frame of reference
 * a temporal present
-* a spatial grammar
 * identity-defining salience
 * continuity across change

-Together, these generate an **experiential world**.
+Together, these yield an **experiential world**.

-This is not metaphorical.
-It follows directly from global integration and intrinsic constraint.
+From the outside, this is a lawful physical process.
+From the inside, the very same process **just is an experiential world**.

+Nothing is added.

 ---

 ## **4. Experiential Pluralism**

-Because UEFs are **organizational regimes**, not substances:
+Because Unified Experiential Fields are **regime-level organizations**, not substances:

-* multiple UEFs can exist simultaneously
+* multiple UEFs may exist simultaneously
 * each sustains its own experiential world
-* no experiential world has privileged access to reality itself
+* no experiential world has privileged epistemic access to reality

-Examples include:

-* different organisms
-* different humans
-* waking and dreaming regimes
-* dissociative regime switching
-* potentially artificial systems

-Each experiential world is real **for the system that instantiates it**.
+Plurality is therefore **perspectival, not ontological**.

 Reality remains singular.
 Experience is plural.